Mimi Dietrich

 Mimi Dietrich is an American quilter, quilting instructor, author of 17 books about quilting and a member of the Quilter's Hall of Fame.
 A lifelong resident of Maryland, she lives in the Baltimore County community of Catonsville.
 Her first book, Happy Endings: Finishing the Edges of Your Quilts, was originally published in 1987.
-She teaches quilting classes in the Maryland area as well as online at Craftsy.
 Her books and workshops focus mainly on applique techniques and Baltimore Album Quilts.
 In total, her books have sold over a half million copies.

 In 2013, Mimi was named as Quilt Teacher of the Year by the International Association of Creative Arts Professionals.

 Mimi was the 2015 inductee into the Quilter's Hall of Fame.
 An exhibition of her quilts named Hometown Girl: Contemporary Quilts of Mimi Dietrich began in 2019 at the Maryland Historical Society.

 A breast cancer survivor, Mimi has identified quilting as a tool for maintaining a positive attitude, aiding in her recovery.
 This inspired her writing of Pink Ribbon Quilts, published in 2011.